YunoHost-Apps/galene_ynh/doc/ADMIN.md

 - set `/etc/systemd/system/galene.service` `-turn` option to `-turn auto` (or `-turn ""` to disable the built-in TURN server).

 To check if the TURN server is up and running, type `/relay-test` in the chat box.
 If the TURN server is properly configured, you should see a message saying that the relay test has been successful.

-You can also install Galène with an external TURN server with this branch: https://github.com/YunoHost-Apps/galene_ynh/tree/galene+turn

 ### Server Statistics page